Judgement Day in Islam: Destruction and resurrection

 A second trumpet blast will signal a "final cataclysm" (fanāʼ), the extinction of all living creatures – even the angel of death himself – save God.

 God will then ask three times, "'To whom belongs the Kingdom this day?'
 No one answers Him so He answers Himself, saying, 'To God who is one alone, victorious!'"
-Numerous Qur'ānic mentions that every soul will taste death during "the hour" are thought to underscore the absolute power and tawḥīd of God while the resurrection of life demonstrates "His justice and mercy".
+Numerous Qur'anic mentions that every soul will taste death during "the hour" are thought to underscore the absolute power and tawḥīd of God while the resurrection of life demonstrates "His justice and mercy".
 The time between annihilation of all life and its resurrection is both "beyond all human time constructs" and generally estimated by many commentators to be forty years.